crypto-org-chain/chain-docs/docs/wallets/ledger.md

 ## Query account balance

-After you have [generated an address](#generate-address), you can query its balance by running in terminal:
+After you have [generated an address](#generate-address), kindly use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens.
+Once the transaction is completed, you can query its balance by running in terminal:

 ```bash
 $ ./chain-maind query bank balances [address]